 Showing items related by title, author, creator and subject.

-An Act to Amend Title 31 of the Official Code of Georgia Annotated, Relating to Public Health, So as to Authorize Any Competent Adult to Execute a Living Will Unknown author (Georgia.
+An Act to Amend Title 31 of the Official Code of Georgia Annotated, Relating to Public Health, So as to Authorize Any Competent Adult to Execute a Living Will Unknown creator (Georgia.
 Legislature.
 Senate, 1984)